Combating Stubborn Audio DIRT with D.R.R.T.

 For most, this area of improvement needs little explanation.
 Simple logic dictates that if one removes or greatly reduces the undesirable noise and distortion artifacts (audio DIRT) that work to cover up or "mask" the true micro-details that are contained in a given recording, then those details will naturally come to the forefront and become more audible.
 The exact same underlying process is at work here as in that of the Sonic Signature issue previously discussed.

-Dynamic Performance and Transient "Speed" are Improved
+Transient "Speed" are Improved

 This area of improved performance is primarily the result of the custom-built "ribbon-foil" cables that we use to replace some of the stock cables and/or wires inside the component being upgraded.
 Not all cables and wires are replaced with these custom cables because there are only a few key areas within the design of most any audio component where there is a real benefit to do so.
 Nevertheless, we are able to identify these areas and where appropriate, they replace them with our own custom cables.